Find Out Your Ring Size

 Go to www.shapeways.com and select upload

 Make an account, make sure you apply for the 15% student discount.

-Select this menu and upload your DAE file or OBJ, choose your material.
+Select the Smiley Face menu, choose Upload your DAE file or OBJ, choose your material.

 Shapeways offers a preview where you should inspect your model again.